 Many students work collaboratively with our faculty, engaging in active research in many areas of biological science.
 Summer is a particularly active time.
 Click here to learn more about research in our department during the summer.
 Our well-equipped teaching and research labs support these endeavors.

-Clicking on the images below will take you to more information about each research program.
+Clicking on the links below will take you to more information about each research program

 Circadian rhythms in cyanobacteria